tsipkens/atems/README.md

 **main_auto** runs through most of the fully automated techniques provided with this program (e.g., *k*-means, Otsu, PCM, etc.), applying them to the images provided in the [images](https://github.com/tsipkens/atems/tree/master/images) folder.
 The binary images produced by each method are overlaid on the original images for inspection by the user.
 Outputs are similar to those presented in [Section 2](#2-aggregate-segmentation-package-agg) below.

 **main_0** script presents use of the `agg.seg(...)` general segmentation function, described [below](#a-general-segmentation-function-seg), as well as how to read in one's own images.
-At the end of the script, data is written to an Excel file for examination external to Matlab.
+At the end of the script, data is written to an Excel file for examination external to MATLAB.
 Note that this requires that the user's images be formatted appropriately, either with a horizontal footer below the TEM image that has a white background or a cropped TEM image, in which case the user will have to provide pixel size information.
 Sample images on which the method have been tested are again found in the  [images](https://github.com/tsipkens/atems/tree/master/images) folder.

-# 2. AGGREGATE SEGMENTATION PACKAGE (+agg)
+## 2. AGGREGATE SEGMENTATION PACKAGE (+agg)

 This package contains an expandable library of functions aimed at performing semantic segmentation of the TEM images into aggregate and background regions.
 Functions are accessed by appending `agg.` to the function name, e.g., `agg.seg_kmeans(...)` to call the *k*-means segmentation procedure.

 These images are included with this distribution in the `images/` folder.
 These images represent soot collected from a lab-scale flare ([Trivanovic et al., 2020][triv20]) and a diesel engine ([Kheirkhah et al., 2020][kheirkhah20]).

-## 2.1 agg.seg\* functions
+### 2.1 agg.seg\* functions

 The main functions implementing aggregate-level semantic segmentation have filenames following the template `agg.seg_*`.
 In each case, the output primarily consists of binary images of the same size as the original image but where pixels take on logical values: `1` for pixels identified as part of the aggregate `0` for pixels identified as part of the background.